datagrok/modular-git-hooks/README.md

 Shell and `run-parts` are its only dependencies.
 If your system does not include `run-parts`, or if it includes a faulty one like CentOS 5 does, there's a good-enough one in my gist [datagrok/run-parts.sh][]

-Most hook scripts should work unmodified as mini-hooks.
+Most hook scripts should work unmodified within a hook-script directory.
 See the note below under "Developing your own hooks" to see how to modify `pre-push`, `pre-receive`, and `post-receive` hooks to work correctly.

 [datagrok/run-parts.sh]: https://gist.github.com/datagrok/43bc8077fbf9644f26b3

 ## Setup